New requirements for the consolidated entity disclosure statement by Australian public companies

 Example

-An example of a consolidated entity disclosure statement where consolidated financial statements are prepared is shown below:
+An example of a consolidated entity disclosure statement in consolidated financial statements is shown below:

 Name of entity* |